two-women-in-customer-research-interview

 Laura Bosco

-Laura Bosco is our Lead Content Marketer at The Good and a phenomenal freelance writer.
-She helps us translate our thoughts, opinions, and client experiences into written products that are both entertaining and educational.
-You can learn more about her background and her services at www.laurabosco.com.
+Laura Bosco is a former Content Marketer at The Good and freelance writer.
+She helps translate thoughts, opinions, and client experiences into written products that are both entertaining and educational.